Georges034302/Advanced-Cloud-Computing-with-AWS/session04/lab_4_a_rds-mysql-bastion.md

-# Lab 4.A: Provision and connect to an RDS MySQL database in a private subnet
+# Lab 4.A: Provision and connect to an RDS MySQL database in a private subnet using Bastion host
 <img width="1536" height="1024" alt="IMG" src="https://github.com/user-attachments/assets/97ac4aaa-bf9b-4876-90a4-38ad219041f5" />

 ## Overview